 - After the last round, come into the full pose and hold for 5 deep breaths through the nose.

 4. Paschimottanasana to Purvottanasana Vinyasa

 Paschimottanasana (seated forward fold) will offer a nice counterpose to all of the back bending postures thus far.
-However, to keep things moving we will once again add a sequence, exhaling forward to paschimo, and then inhaling back to its opposing counterpart purvottanasana (sometimes called reverse plank).
-Purvottanasana is an exceptional posture for Kapha, as it will undoubtably increase the heat while opening the chest and providing space for all of the vital organs in the solar plexus region.
-Once you get the hang of it I definitely recommend challenging yourself and staying in Purvottanasana for several breaths each time you visit it during this sequence; to begin, just hold one breath each poasture and if possible hold the last Purvottanasana for 3-5 breaths.
+However, to keep things moving we will once again add a sequence, exhaling forward to paschimo (forward fold), and then inhaling back to its opposing counterpart purvottanasana (reverse plank).
+Purvottanasana (reverse plank) is an exceptional posture for Kapha, as it will undoubtably increase the heat while opening the chest and providing space for all of the vital organs in the solar plexus region.
+Once you get the hang of it, I definitely recommend challenging yourself and staying in Purvottanasana (reverse plank) for several breaths each time you visit it during this sequence; but to begin, just hold one breath for each posture and if possible hold the last Purvottanasana for 3 to 5 breaths.